dstreev/cloudera_upgrade_utils/eval_tools/README_hdp_eval.md

 The input to this is a 'layout' file and an 'Ambari blueprint' of the cluster.

+## Artifact Naming Conventions

+The tools in this suite have made special considerations for file naming conventions for the 'blueprints' and 'layouts'.
+In cases where the 'blueprint' and 'layout' are required, you can omit specifying the 'layout' if the blueprint file ends with '-blueprint.json' and the layout ends with '-layout.json'.
+The prefix for each must match.
+For example: Blueprint filename: mytest-cluster-prod-blueprint.json would automatically look for a layout file named mytest-cluster-prod-layout.json.
+If these don't match, you will need to specify both the blueprint and layout options.

+## Getting Artifacts from Ambari

 Run these in a browser that has been logged into Ambari.
 The results are JSON files.
 Save and use as input to this process.

 ### Get a Blueprint: